The Best Time To Have a Sale

 - Partner with a charity so that your customers can give and get at the same time

 - Show customers how to sustainably wrap your gifts

 - Show your customers the value behind your products

 - Answer frequently asked questions again and again in blogs, on social, or in your email marketing

 - Have flexible return policies and/or free shipping

 - Explain what shopping small and/or local does for the economy and the community

 When you get down to it, anytime can be a good time to have a sale depending on the intention behind it.
 As a small sustainable brand, you need to find ways to stand out from the saturation.
-This usually means not having a sale because everyone else is doing it.
-Instead, highlight quality, value, and story in your marketing.
-Provide blog posts and social media posts that spark creativity in your customers.
+This might mean not having a sale because everyone else is doing it and instead, highlight quality, value, and story in your marketing.
+Provide content that sparks creativity in your customers.
 Share testimonials and stories of past customers and how they use your products/service.
 Emphasize the impact that your brand has and what supporting a small business can do for a community and the world.

 Sales are great, the power of your story is greater.
 Lean into the story behind your brand instead of having to compete in the mass of sales at the end of the year.

 Katie Leigh is a brand strategist and artist based out of Denver, Colorado.
 She has a passion for helping others learn to live an intentional life.
 From brand strategy to lifestyle blogging, to her art, she’s looking for a slower pace and wants to help others find that deep connection that seems to be missing.
 Follow along and learn to live life in the slow lane by getting stories + inspiration on intentional living in her weekly newsletter.